-While integrity and functionality of a new roof or waterproofed deck is the foundation of a RoofStar Guarantee, it is no less important to ensure that the end finished Project exhibits excellent workmanship.
-Therefore, the following Standards apply:
+While integrity and functionality of a new roof or grade-level waterproofing is the foundation of a RoofStar Guarantee, it is no less important to ensure that the end finished project exhibits excellent workmanship.
+Therefore, the following standards apply:

-1) The Contractor must take reasonable measures to protect the Project from damage by the weather, during and at the completion of construction.
+1) The Contractor must take reasonable measures to protect the project from damage by the weather, during and at the completion of the project.
 Open penetrations and flashings must be temporarily sealed off from the weather, even when other trades are responsible to make a permanent seal or install overlapping materials.
-See also 4.1 General.
+See also 4.2 General.